Here's what to wear for year-round cold water swimming in the sea or lakes, plus top tips on getting started and staying warm

-If, like me, you’re missing your sailing club and are desperate to be on the water, why not try wild swimming instead?
 Is there a lake or beach nearby?
 If so, all you need is the right gear.
-And if you’re a dinghy sailor, you’re half-way there already.
+And if you’re a dinghy sailor, or do other watersports, you’re half-way there already.
 You don’t need expensive kit to enjoy outdoor swimming.

 With the right gear you can swim comfortably throughout the winter.
 It just takes a bit of getting used to.
-Swimming in January in a wetsuit can actually feel a lot warmer than early summer in a swimsuit.
-My favourite time of the year is autumn when the sea and air temperature are roughly the same, and you don’t feel the shock of getting in or out.
+Swimming in January in a wetsuit can actually feel a lot warmer than May in a swimsuit, as long as your feet and hands are protected too.

 Unless you’re accustomed to cold-water swimming, I’d recommend starting with a wetsuit, and be aware of the dangers of cold water shock.
 Stay shallow but get your head under straight away (fill that wetsuit), and float for a minute until you get used to the sensation.
 You’ll probably feel a bit breathless.
 As you start to swim, just dunk your face every few strokes in a breaststroke.
 After five minutes you’ll be able to keep your face in and switch to a crawl if you want to.
 The key is not to get out straight away.
 Scream, shout, wail, whoop – do whatever you like, but don’t get out!
 Your body will get used to it.

 What do I need to go sea swimming?